Jesus at Herod's court: Biblical narrative

 In the Gospel of Luke, after the Sanhedrin trial of Jesus, the Court elders ask Pontius Pilate to judge and condemn Jesus in Luke 23:2, accusing Jesus of making false claims of being a king.
 While questioning Jesus about the claim of being the King of the Jews, Pilate realizes that Jesus is a Galilean and therefore under Herod's jurisdiction.
 Since Herod already happened to be in Jerusalem at that time, Pilate decides to send Jesus to Herod to be tried.

-Herod Antipas (the same man who had previously ordered the death of John the Baptist and, according to some Pharisees, had plotted to have Jesus killed as well) had wanted to see Jesus for a long time, hoping to observe one of the miracles of Jesus.
+Herod Antipas (the same man who had previously ordered the death of John the Baptist and, according to some Pharisees, had plotted to have Jesus killed as well, but not to be confused with Herod Antipas's father, Herod the Great who was alleged to have ordered the Massacre of the Innocents) had wanted to see Jesus for a long time, hoping to observe one of the miracles of Jesus.
 However, Jesus says nothing in response to Herod's questions, or the vehement accusations of the chief priests and the scribes.

-Herod and his soldiers mock Jesus, put a gorgeous robe on him, as the King of the Jews, and send him back to Pilate.
+Soldiers put a gorgeous robe on Jesus, mocking him as King of the Jews, and send him back to Pilate.
 That day, Herod and Pilate, who had previously been enemies, become friends.

 The Gospel of Luke does not state that Herod did not condemn Jesus, and instead attributes that conclusion to Pilate who then calls together the Court elders, and says to them:

 "I having examined him before you, found no fault in this man touching those things whereof ye accuse him: no, nor yet Herod: for he sent him back unto us; and behold, nothing worthy of death hath been done by him."

 After further conversations between Pilate and the Court elders, Jesus is sent to be crucified on Calvary.